Emveez/darknetHeadDetector/README.md

 # darknetHeadDetector
 Source code to train a head detector using the darknet framework.
 The dataset comes from [here](https://www.di.ens.fr/willow/research/headdetection/) and it's parsed from VOC format to darknet format using convert2Yolo.
 This give a dataset of ~225k images.
 For fast inference the yolov3-tiny architecture is used.
+The cfg is under /headDetector/config/detectHead.cfg and the weights can be downloaded [here](https://onedrive.live.com/download?cid=7C672603C5F48022&resid=7C672603C5F48022%2145376&authkey=AIut9qNBrwKo6ck).

 # Train instruction
 `cd darknetHeadDetector`